jasonish/evebox/README.md

 ## Run in Development Mode

-EVEBOX_ELASTICSEARCH_URL=http://localhost:9200 make dev-server
+ELASTICSEARCH_URL=http://localhost:9200 make dev-server

-Where the EVEBOX_ELASTICSEARCH_URL is pointing to your Elastic Search server.
+Where the ELASTICSEARCH_URL is pointing to your Elastic Search server.

 ## License